-It’s a question that many cat owners ask on a regular basis – Where is the best place for my cat’s food and water bowls?
+It’s a question that many cat owners ask on a regular basis – Where is the best place for my cat’s stuff?
+We recently wrote about the best places for cat scratching pads.
+Now, we're sharing the best places to put cat food and water bowls.

 To some, keeping all the cat stuff together seems like the logical answer (this used to be me).
 To others, placing bowls in the kitchen is the answer.
 In reality, neither of these common cat bowl locations may be best for your cat!